 When I timidly walked down Fuller Brook to the “cut through” yard for the pond the first time, an affable young mother greeted me with a smile.
-“Yes, Son, this is how you get to Knowles Pond!
+“Yes, this is how you get to Knowles Pond!
 You may walk through our property anytime to do so!”

 As the local paperboy for The Patriot Ledger, an afternoon daily newspaper at the time, I began to scout Knowles Pond whenever I delivered my papers to local customers after school.
 On December 24, Christmas Eve, the biting air reminded me that if I played my cards just right, I could have a late afternoon skate after I completed my route that day.
 However, I hadn’t counted on the fact that each customer would want to personally hand me a tip – usually a dollar – for my services that year.
-Thus, by the time I had completed delivering my newspapers that Christmas Eve, it was near pitch-black out.
+Thus, by the time I had completed delivering my newspapers that Christmas Eve, it was near pitch-black outside.
 Regardless, I grabbed my skates, put them on the end of my stick, thrust an old puck into my coat pocket, and departed for Fuller Brook Road.

-“Merry Christmas, Son!” he barked through the barren oak trees.
+“Merry Christmas, son!” he barked through the barren oak trees.

-“Thank you so much, Sir!”
+“Thank you so much, sir!”
 I shouted back.
 “I hope that you have a Merry Christmas as well!”

-When I finally put my skates off and began to trudge up the steep ravine adjacent to Fuller Brook Road, the otherworldly little scene below descended into darkness, and the music ceased playing.
+When I finally put my skates off and began to trudge up the steep ravine adjacent to Fuller Brook Road, the otherworldly little scene below descended into darkness – and the music ceased playing.

 I quickly skirted home into the glow of the evening with the spirit of the season and an irreplaceable Yuletide memory that would last a lifetime.